doublesecretagency/craft-googlemaps/docs/address-field/settings.md

 ## Setting a Default Map Starting Position

 When a brand new Address is being added to the system, it's possible for the map to have a default location.
+This means that you can set the _default center position_ of the map, along with the _default zoom level_ of the map.